robotpy/robotpy-docs/2020_notes.rst

     py -3 -m pip uninstall robotpy-hal-sim robotpy-hal-base

-After that, you can install pyfrc et al in the normal way:
+After that, you can install RobotPy in the normal way:

 .. code-block:: sh

-    py -3 -m pip install --upgrade pyfrc
+    py -3 -m pip install --upgrade robotpy

-See :ref:`Installing pyfrc <install_pyfrc>` for more details about installing RobotPy on your computer.
+See :ref:`Computer Installation <install_computer>` for more details about installing RobotPy on your computer.

 Windows-specific notes